-Peplum Silk Top by Nicole
+Peplum Silk Top

 Hello fellow fans of Britex Fabrics!
 My name is Nicole from Nicole at Home, and I’m so excited to be sharing one of my projects with this community today.
 As a resident of the Bay Area, I am absolutely thrilled and honored to be collaborating with Britex as a Guest Blogger.